Skip to content

 One hundred and forty-four submissions.
 What if they gave up after 25, 50 or 100 rejections?

 Co-authors Jack Canfield and Mark Victor Hansen had a positive mindset and clear vision.
 They had focus and determination.
-They knew exactly what they wanted – for Chicken Soup for the Soul to be a New York Times best seller.
+They knew exactly what they wanted.
+It was for Chicken Soup for the Soul to be a New York Times best seller.
 In fact, according to Canfield, the number one reason for being stuck and not realizing your potential or goals is the lack of clarity.

 Canfield and Hansen fulfilled their dream with positive thinking, clarity, and perseverance.

 This strategy of a positive mindset and positive projection is nothing new.
 In 1953, Norman Vincent Peale made the psychological term ‘think positive’ popular via his book, The Power of Positive Thinking.
-And, in 1958, Napoleon Hill, using Andrew Carnegie as inspiration, wrote Think and Grow Rich.
+And in 1958, Napoleon Hill wrote Think and Grow Rich, using Andrew Carnegie as inspiration.

-And, this new-fangled way of thinking has roots much earlier than that.
+This isn’t a new phenomenon, though.
+This thinking process developed roots much earlier than that.
 According to Wikipedia, early influences of positive thinking came from religious and philosophical sources.
 The ancient Greeks, including Socrates, Plato, and Aristotle, developed their own form of self-realization.
-Early Judaism and Christianity also had doctrine subscribing to seeking happiness.
+Early Judaism and Christianity also had doctrines that subscribed to seeking happiness.
 (2)

 Making a stronger and much more fine-tuned resurgence, and referred to as the scientific realm of positive psychology, today more and more people are being made aware of the positive mindset strategy, especially through sources such as The Secret.